 The leaves of the Cannabis plant are used for the extraction of CBD oil as it is rich in Cannabinoids.
 Cannabidiol (CBD) is one of these Cannabinoids.
 Interestingly, CBD is not listed under any of the schedules of 1961, 1971, or 1988 United Nations International Drug Control Conventions of which India is a signatory.
 Pure CBD oil also does not come under pharmaceutical products as it is completely natural and does not contain any synthetic chemical components.

 In the USA, the FDA does not classify CBD products as either dietary supplements or nutraceuticals.
-Likewise, in India, the ICMR (Indian Council of Medical Research) and the DGCI (Drugs Controller General of India) have a very vague stance on these products.
+But, is CBD oil legal in India?
+To understand this, let’s dive into the detailsThe ICMR (Indian Council of Medical Research) and the DGCI (Drugs Controller General of India) have a very vague stance on these products.
 There exists a gaping void in India when it comes to a proper regulatory framework and specific guidelines as far as THC-free hemp-based products are concerned.

-Now that it has been established that the use of CBD oil in India is legal both medicinally as well as recreationally, some factors must be taken into consideration while choosing and buying CBD oil.
-India has been witnessing a blooming CBD industry and the market is saturated with products – both good and substandard.
+Now that we have answered the question – is CBD oil legal in India, some factors must be taken into consideration while choosing and buying CBD oil.
+India has been witnesing a blooming CBD industry and the market is saturated with products – both good and substandard.
 CBD oil can be bought both online as well as offline and a prescription is not required for its purchase.
 This is an advantage as well as a disadvantage.
 Although the ease to buy CBD online is appreciable, the onus of choosing the right product is on the buyer.